Greece: Unions launch general strike against labor reforms | DW | 10.06.2021

 The proposed reform — which is being voted on in the Greek parliament next week — has been slammed by unions and left-wing parties as an attack on the 8-hour workday.

-Demonstrations are set to take place in the center of Athens, Thessaloniki and other cities.
+Demonstrations were set to take place in the center of Athens, Thessaloniki and other cities.
+A photo shared over Twitter showed large numbers of protesters gathering in Athens.

 Legislation, put forward by the ruling conservative New Democracy party, would make it possible for workers to work up to 10 hours in a day — getting time off later in compensation.